 It’s All Right to Dream Again

 Suddenly I could not breathe.
-The words before me bled together like watercolors bathed in my tears.
+The words before me bled together like watercolors bathed in tears.
 The shock of such an immediate and crystal clear answer to my thoughts left me speechless.
-I smiled as I placed my bookmark back where it had been, shut the cover, and set the book on the nightstand.
+I smiled a small smile as I placed my bookmark where it had been, shut the cover, and set the book back onto the nightstand.
 Then I turned out the light and went to sleep.
 I did not need to see anything else.
 The universe had spoken.

-Since that night twenty or more years ago, I have heard that voice speak to me again and again.
-Sometimes it has been direct, like the title of Chapter 5.
-Other times it has been more subtle and harder to perceive.
-Perhaps hearing the universe speak is a function of belief – I expect it to speak so it does.
-I trust that what I am hearing is a message for me and that the message is good.
-So I work to hone my intuition, increase my attention span and ability to concentrate, and develop exceptional listening skills.
-Meditation is helpful, although in my experience, the universe seems to wait until I am surrounded by noise just to show me that it will always be louder, truer, and more reliable than anything else I hear.
+Since that night twenty or more years ago, I have heard that voice speak again and again.
+Sometimes direct, like the title of Chapter 5.
+Other times more subtle and harder to perceive.
+Perhaps hearing the universe speak is a function of belief – I expect it to, so it does.
+I have learned to trust that what I am hearing is for me and that it is good.
+Now I work to hone my intuition, increase my attention span and ability to concentrate (through focused meditation), and develop exceptional listening skills.
+Meditation is helpful, though in my experience, the universe seems to wait until I am surrounded by noise just to show me that it will always be louder, truer, and more reliable than anything else.
 After all, what has the power to drown out the still small voice of love?
 Absolutely nothing.

 Do you ever receive messages from the universe?
 How do the messages come to you?
 How do they make you feel and what do you do when you get them?

 5 thoughts on “All the Little Ways”

 […] The circuitous path that led me to reading Tarot cards spanned some forty-plus years.
 As a young child I had often seen strange things in the night.
 These visions were followed by inexplicable occurrences and coincidences that began in high school and continue to this day.
 You can read more about one such experience here. […]